Up Your Game

 Unforced errors and questionable tactical choices are exactly what keep amateur players from reaching the next level.

-In her latest breakdown, pro Mari Humberg highlights five common strategy blunders that plague recreational play and offers simple, actionable fixes that do not require a professional-grade vertical or a 100-mph serve.
+In her latest breakdown, pro Mari Humberg highlights five common pickleball strategy mistakes that plague recreational play and offers simple, actionable fixes that do not require a professional-grade vertical or a 100-mph serve.

 It's pickleball strategy made simple.
 And you'd be wise to take some notes.